-Rule 6.1 Courts Not Authorized to make Electronic Orders
+Rule 6.1 Courts Authorized to Make Electronic Orders

-(a) Judges shall continue to sign paper copies of court orders, judgments, rulings, notices and other court-produced documents ("court orders").

-(b) The district clerk may electronically scan a court order.
+- (a) A judge may electronically sign an order by applying his or her digitized signature to the order.
+Judges are not required to electronically sign orders. - (b) Upon electronically signing an order, the judge shall electronically forward the order to the district or county clerk who may treat the electronic order as the official copy of the order.
+Alternatively, the district or county clerk may print the electronic order and treat the printed order as the official copy of the order. - (c) The District or County Clerk may electronically scan a traditional court order.
 The scanned court order may then serve as the official copy of the court order.
-The district clerk is not required to electronically scan court orders in order to create official electronic court orders.
-Electronic scanning of court orders is at the option of the district clerk.
+The District or County Clerk is not required to electronically scan traditional court orders in order to create official electronic court orders.
+Electronic scanning of traditional court orders is at the option of the District or County Clerk.